 While filming 1939’s Hotel Imperial, he suffered a near-fatal accident on set.
 See, Milland was an accomplished horseman and felt he could do the stunts himself.
 But when he was making a scripted jump on the horse, his saddle came loose, sending him flying into a pile of broken masonry.
 He awoke in the hospital with a damaged left hand, a three-inch gash to his head, and a serious concussion.

 One of his greatest performances didn’t come until 1945, playing an alcoholic writer in The Lost Weekend, earning him an Academy Award.
-He went on to direct a Western called A Man Alone, in 1955, also playing the leading role.
+He went on to direct the 1955 Western A Man Alone, also playing the leading role.
 He later starred in the CBS detective drama Markham from ’58 to ’60.

 Ali MacGraw (Jenni Cavilleri)